pumbers/gamemanglement/content/campaigns/ten_thousand_worlds/technadept.md

 Travels Through Time|Wears a Sheen of Ice|Works Miracles Works the System|Would Rather Be Reading

-### Cyphers
+### Cyphers &amp; Artifacts

 Cyphers and Artifacts in the 10K take the same form as in **Numenera**, they are advanced technology akin to magic.
 Whether Cyphers are man-made and just highly advanced or relics of previous alien occupations of the 10K is up to the GM.
-Repairing and building Cyphers is possible, just use the crafting rules from Numenera and particularly from **Numenera Destiny** or **Building Tomorrow** where new Cyphers can be constructed from *Iota* - the scrap left behind by alien civilizations.
+Repairing and building Cyphers is possible; just use the crafting rules from Numenera and particularly from [Numenera Destiny](https://www.montecookgames.com/store/product/numenera-discovery-and-destiny/) or [Building Tomorrow](https://www.montecookgames.com/store/product/building-tomorrow/) where new Cyphers can be constructed from *Iota* - the scrap left behind by alien civilizations.

+### Background

+In addition to any background hints derived from the character descriptor, type, focus or abilities, the GM should work with the Player to decide where the Technadept lies in 10K society.
+It's likely they will have been apprenticed to a master or affiliated with a guild or chapter at some point early in their career.
+Those contacts may still be available to the character or even directing their actions, or the character may now be freelancing and acting counter to guild lore.
+Their implants will have come from somewhere and may require regular maintenance or upgrades, so contacts there would also be appropriate.